 Oakland’s balancing act

-As of 2017, the Bay Area has the third-largest homeless population in the country, behind New York City and Los Angeles; but unlike New York, where only five percent of the total homeless population is reported as unsheltered, 67 percent of homeless people in the Bay Area are living without shelter—which means visitors are going to face the “displacement crisis” head-on.
+As of 2017, the Bay Area has the third-largest unhoused population in the country, behind New York City and Los Angeles; but unlike New York, where only five percent of the total unhoused population is reported as unsheltered, 67 percent of unhoused people in the Bay Area are living without shelter—which means visitors are going to face the “displacement crisis” head-on.
 There are tent cities and camps of people living on sidewalks and out of cars.
 There are children and elderly people begging for money.
 It’s a challenge to visit Oakland and not feel disturbed.